-The National Board of Antiquities is strongly in favor of protecting Malmi Airport based on the law on building heritage conservation.
+The National Board of Antiquities is strongly in favor of protecting Malmi Airport based on the Act on the Protection of Built Heritage.
 The NBA has sent a statement on the matter to the ELY Centre (Centre for Economic Development, Transport and the Environment).
 The original statement (in Finnish) is here.

 The protection application has been in process for two years

-On 12 October 2015, the Friends of Malmi Airport filed an application at the Uusimaa Centre for Economic Development, Transport and the Environment (ELY) for measures to be taken to protect the entirety of Helsinki-Malmi Airport based on the law on building heritage conservation 4.6.2010/498.
+On 12 October 2015, the Friends of Malmi Airport filed an application at the Uusimaa Centre for Economic Development, Transport and the Environment (ELY) for measures to be taken to protect the entirety of Helsinki-Malmi Airport based on the Act on the Protection of Built Heritage 4.6.2010/498.
 The application covers the whole airport area with its buildings, the same area that is defined in the listing of Built Cultural Environments of National Significance (RKY 2009).
 The whole area and the historical buildings are owned by City of Helsinki.

 Malmi Airport as a whole is a Built Cultural Environment of National Significance